Dehydration reaction: Esterification

 Often such reactions require the presence of a dehydrating agent, i.e. a substance that reacts with water.

 Etherification

 Two monosaccharides, such as glucose and fructose, can be joined together (to form saccharose) using dehydration synthesis.
 The new molecule, consisting of two monosaccharides, is called a disaccharide.

+Dehydration reactions in organic chemistry resulting in unsaturated bonds

 Nitrile formation

 Nitriles are often prepared by dehydration of primary amides.